PostHog/posthog.com/contents/blog/product-360.md

 By [PostHog's series B](/blog/15-million-series-b), our team showed me that I was totally wrong.
 Here's why that was the case, what we did about it, and the results.

->James Hawkins is PostHog Co-Founder & CEO.
-Connect with him on [LinkedIn](https://www.linkedin.com/in/j-hawkins/) and follow him on [Twitter](https://www.linkedin.com/in/j-hawkins/).
+>James Hawkins is PostHog's Co-Founder & CEO.
+Follow him on [Twitter](https://www.linkedin.com/in/j-hawkins/).

 ## Why I used to think this way